What is the Function of the Nervous System?

 The peripheral nervous system is made up of nerves and what is called the ganglia.

 Nerves are bundles of nerve fibers, also known as axons.

-It’s important to note that both the central, and peripheral nervous system enlist the acetylcholine receptors, both nicotinic and muscarinic.
+It’s important to note that both the central and peripheral nervous systems enlist the acetylcholine receptors, both nicotinic and muscarinic.

 You start with the nervous system itself.
 Then, you have the two main divisions: the central nervous system (which includes the brain and spinal cord), and the peripheral nervous system (which is made up of nerves and ganglia).
-The peripheral nervous system then has two subdivisions: the somatic nervous system (which controls voluntary movement), and the autonomic nervous system (which control involuntary movement).
-Then, both the somatic and autonomic nervous systems contain two subdivision.
+The peripheral nervous system then has two subdivisions: the somatic nervous system (which controls voluntary movement), and the autonomic nervous system (which controls involuntary movement).
+Then, both the somatic and autonomic nervous systems contain two subdivisions.
 The somatic nervous system contains the sensory nervous system and the somatosensory system (which is a part of the sensory nervous system).
-And, lastly the autonomic nervous system contains the sympathetic nervous system (which controls our “fight or flight” response), and the parasympathetic nervous system which controls our “rest and digest” response).
+And lastly, the autonomic nervous system contains the sympathetic nervous system (which controls our “fight or flight” response), and the parasympathetic nervous system which controls our “rest and digest” response).

-If all of these systems seems pretty interconnected, the answer is yes.
+If all of these systems seem pretty interconnected, the answer is yes.

-I hope that this overview of the nervous system has been helpful to you.
-If you enjoyed it, then be sure to give us a thumbs up, and subscribe to our channel for further videos.
+I hope that this overview of the nervous system has been helpful to you!

 See you guys next time!

 What is the function of the nervous system?